Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 If you are traveling to Indonesia for 30 days or less you can get a stamp on your passport when you arrive with no advance prep.
 You can also purchase a visa upon arrival for $35, which can be extended for an additional 30 days for another $35.
 If you plan on staying longer than 60 days you will have to apply for an Indonesian visa in advance.

 The Indonesia website has a lot of broken links and not a lot of concrete information.
 Most of what’s there is probably out of date as well.
 Information on the internet is also not great in regards to consistency.
-So your best bet is to call and talk to a real person.
+So your best bet is to call and talk to a real person if possible.

 The country of Indonesia is now said to have an e-visa program but in some places it says that a sponsor from the country must apply for you in order to get it.
 The link to the e-visa website is not in English.
 Again, if you need an extended stay visa best to call the Indonesian Embassy and talk to someone about the process.